Theoretical ecology: Swarm behaviour

+On cellular levels, individual organisms also demonstrated swarm behavior.
+Decentralized systems are where individuals act based on their own decisions without overarching guidance.
+Studies have shown that individual Trichoplax adhaerens behave like self-propelled particles (SPPs) and collectively display phase transition from ordered movement to disordered movements.
+Previously, it was thought that the surface-to-volume ratio was what limited the animal size in the evolutionary game.
+Considering the collective behaviour of the individuals, it was suggested that order is another limiting factor.
+Central nervous systems were indicated to be vital for large multicellular animals in the evolutionary pathway.

+Synchronization

+The coexistence of the synchronization and asynchronization in the flashings in the system composed of multiple fireflies could be characterized by the chimera states.
+Synchronization could spontaneously occur.
+The agent-based model has been useful in describing this unique phenomenon.
+The flashings of individual fireflies could be viewed as oscillators and the global coupling models were similar to the ones used in condensed matter physics.

 Evolutionary ecology

 The British biologist Alfred Russel Wallace is best known for independently proposing a theory of evolution due to natural selection that prompted Charles Darwin to publish his own theory.
 In his famous 1858 paper, Wallace proposed natural selection as a kind of feedback mechanism which keeps species and varieties adapted to their environment.

 The action of this principle is exactly like that of the centrifugal governor of the steam engine, which checks and corrects any irregularities almost before they become evident; and in like manner no unbalanced deficiency in the animal kingdom can ever reach any conspicuous magnitude, because it would make itself felt at the very first step, by rendering existence difficult and extinction almost sure soon to follow.

-The cybernetician and anthropologist Gregory Bateson observed in the 1970s that, though writing it only as an example, Wallace had "probably said the most powerful thing that’d been said in the 19th Century".
+The cybernetician and anthropologist Gregory Bateson observed in the 1970s that, though writing it only as an example, Wallace had "probably said the most powerful thing that'd been said in the 19th Century".
 Subsequently, the connection between natural selection and systems theory has become an area of active research.